Sarah Maclaine: Career

-She has performed at various international festivals and events like the 2006 Commonwealth Games Premiers Dinner, The Melbourne International Jazz Festival, The Stonnington Jazz Festival, The Melbourne Music Festival, The Australian Formula One Grand Prix, many performances for the AFL's night of nights – The Brownlow Medal and the Ford Australia Annual Awards dinner hosted by Craig Lowndes.
+She has performed at various international festivals and events like the 2006 Commonwealth Games Premiers Dinner, the Melbourne International Jazz Festival, the Stonnington Jazz Festival, the Melbourne Music Festival, the Australian Formula One Grand Prix, many performances for the AFL's Brownlow Medal and the Ford Australia Annual Awards dinner hosted by Craig Lowndes.

-Sarah Maclaine is also a songwriter.
-As well as writing her own songs, she has also collaborated with drummer Liberty Devitto for the song "Drifting".
+Maclaine is also a songwriter.
+As well as writing her own songs, she has also collaborated with drummer Liberty DeVitto for the song "Drifting".

 She has performed and worked with entertainers such as Peter Cupples (Stylus) and Ross Wilson (Daddy Cool/Mondo Rock).